lukemoorhous/lwc-gp-gc-demo/README.md

 # Deploy the Demo

-To deploy this Grandparent to Grandchild reactive component demo to your org, use the provided manifest.
+To deploy this Grandparent to Grandchild reactive component demo to your org, use the provided [manifest](/manifest/package.xml).
 This repo contains the LWCs and the Tab in a completely self-contained package.
 After deploying, open the tab named `Grandparent Grandchild Demo` by searching for it in the App Menu in Salesforce.

-Manifest File
 [`manifest/package.xml`](/manifest/package.xml)